Jetroid/jetroid.github.io/_posts/2017-10-11-the-race-for-space.md

 I feel that The Space Race was one of the best portions of human history.
-Both the USSR and the USA were able to harness their war to produce marvels, many of which have not since been rivaled.
+Both the USSR and the USA were able to harness their war to produce marvels, many of which have not since been rivalled.

 >HERE MEN FROM THE PLANET EARTH<br>
 FIRST SET FOOT UPON THE MOON<br>